addyosmani/backbone-fundamentals/backbone-fundamentals.md

 <i>Chapter 2, Fundamentals</i> traces the history of the MVC design pattern and introduces how it is implemented by Backbone.js and other JavaScript frameworks.

-<i>Chapter 3, Internals</i> covers the major features of the core Backbone.js framework and technologies and techniques you will need to know in order to apply it.
+<i>Chapter 3, Backbone Basics</i> covers the major features of the core Backbone.js framework and technologies and techniques you will need to know in order to apply it.

 <i>Chapter 4, Exercise 1: Todos - Your First Backbone.js App</i> takes you step-by-step through development of a simple client-side Todo List application.